the essential guide to organizational design

 approaching organizational design differently

-As well as rethinking organizational design’s role in business planning, we need to consider where it sits within the organization.
+As well as rethinking its role in business planning, we need to consider where it sits within the organization.
 Historically the responsibility of HR, this arrangement is clearly out of place in the new world order.
 Yet, HR is a useful starting point for how businesses might reinvent organizational design as a discipline.

 Consider the relationship between HR and Finance.
 Both have an interest in strategic workforce planning but for different reasons.
 But when you compare these business functions, arguably Finance is more sophisticated and organized in how it approaches the work.
 To begin with, Finance separates operational work such as financial control from planning, which is done by the financial planning and analysis team (FP&A).

 Conversely, HR has never had a separate workstream for organizational design and concerns itself with operational work 98% of the time.
-Whenever organizational design work is required, it’s usually packaged as a one-off project.
+Whenever org design work is required, it’s usually packaged as a one-off project.

 organizational design is a journey